DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 `datadog.dogstatsd.client.aggregated_context_by_type`
 : **Metric type**: count<br>
-The total number of contexts flushed by the client, when client side aggregation is enabled, tagged by metric type (`gauge`, `set`, `count`, `timing`, `histogram`, or `distribution`).
+The total number of contexts flushed by the client, when client-side aggregation is enabled, tagged by metric type (`gauge`, `set`, `count`, `timing`, `histogram`, or `distribution`).
 Starting v5.0.0 of the Go client.
 This metric is reported only when the aggregation is enabled (which is the default).